Hangarua

 • Each property can put out 2 recycling bins.

-• Buy a bin from customer service or Waste Management NZ Ltd for $20 each.
+• Buy a bin from our customer service counter for $20 each.

 • Renters: If your property doesn’t have a bin, contact your landlord or agent.